roman-milk/roman-milk.github.io/spanked-to-submission.md

  Ms. Audree walked over to Dr. White and introduced herself. &quot;Hi, I am Annie-girl's Mistress, Ms. Audree.&quot;

  The doctor stood up and repeated, "I need you to leave."
-Report_Story #3